 - ApBackground - shows the extracted sky background flux (e–/s) versus wavelength

 - SNR - shows the signal-to-noise ratio (SNR) versus wavelength.
-The SNR in the extracted spectrum is per pixel and not per resolution element.
+The SNR in the extracted spectrum is per pixel along the wavelength axis, and not per resolution element.
 For imaging calculations, the SNR value is shown at the wavelength of interest (usually, the effective wavelength of the filter) specified in the strategy tab.

 - SNR (time) - shows the signal-to-noise ratio versus on-source time.
 For imaging calculations, the SNR (time) value is shown at the wavelength of interest (usually, the effective wavelength of the filter) specified in the extraction strategy.